springdoc/springdoc.github.io/src/main/resources/index.md

 ## Spring-weblfux/WebMvc.fn with Functional Endpoints
 Since version v1.3.8, the support of functional endpoints has been added.
 Two main annotations have been added for this purpose: @RouterOperations and @RouterOperation.

-Only APIs with the @RouterOperations and @RouterOperation can be displayed on the swagger-ui.
+Only REST APIs with the @RouterOperations and @RouterOperation can be displayed on the swagger-ui.

 *   @RouterOperation: It can be used alone, if the Router bean contains one single route related to the REST API..
     When using @RouterOperation, its not mandatory to fill the path